cdklabs/cdk-cicd-wrapper/docs/content/developer_guides/ci.md

 # Continuous Integration

-CI is a continuous method of software development, where you continuously build and test iterative code changes.
+CI (Continuous Integration) is a continuous method of software development, where you continuously build and test iterative code changes.

 This iterative process helps reduce the chance that you develop new code based on buggy or failed previous versions.
 The {{ project_name }} can catch bugs early in the development cycle, and help ensure that all the code deployed to production complies with your established code standards.